living-atlases/generator-living-atlas/__tests__/sample-paths/README.md

 ### Initial Setup

-To use this, add the following into your `/etc/hosts` (of your working machine, and new service machine/s) and/or in your living-atlas.wk `DNS`.
+To use this, add the following into your `/etc/hosts` (of your working machine, and new service machine/s) and/or in your living-atlas.ad `DNS`.
 So these hostname should be accessible from your local working machine but also remotely between each machine/s so the hostname should resolve correctly.

 ```
-12.12.12.11  living-atlas-of-wakanda living-atlas.wk
+12.12.12.11  living-atlas-of-wakanda living-atlas.ad
-12.12.12.12  spatial.living-atlas.wk
+12.12.12.12  spatial.living-atlas.ad